 The bell tower has a strict capacity limiting the number of people per tour.
 Each tour will be accompanied by two tour guides, and can hold up to eight guests for a total of 10 people per tour.
 Therefore, tour groups must be made of eight or fewer guests.
 If you would like to request a tour for more than eight people, the group must be broken up into separate tours.
 These tours can begin approximately within 30 minutes of each other.

 All visitors must sign an Access Agreement Form.

-There is a $20 fee per tour, and $50 fee per chime playing for special events.
-The $20 fee is applied to each tour group to go up to the bell tower.
-(Example: If a group of 15 people want to tour Orton, they will be broken into a group of 7 and a group of 8, and the organization will be charged a total of $40).
-The tour guides can collect this as a check made payable to “Ohio Staters, Inc.”.
+Donations of $20 per tour and $50 per chime playing for special events are recommended.
+The $20 donation applies to each tour group taken in to the bell tower.
+(Example: If a group of 15 people wants to tour Orton, they will be broken into a group of 7 and a group of 8, and a donation of $40 would be recommended).
+The tour guides can accept donations as a check made payable to “Ohio Staters, Inc.”.
 We can NOT accept cash or credit.

 For any further questions, please contact Traditions chair Kyla Aho at email@example.com!